Calculation - cable length and mic cable capacity cutoff frequency microphone wire - sengpielaudio Checker

 Cable length - sengpielaudio

-If you want to know how long the cable can be and permit a level damping
+If you want to know how long the cable can be and permit a level attenuation

 of only 1 dB, you need to enter the double value of the cutoff frequency.